 While there has been much discussion on the legal definition of constitutional monarchs, the "real" connection between monarchs and politics has rarely been empirically studied.
 Thus, in this study, we examine whether the monarch of Japan, that is, the emperor, has any influence on the formation of ideological attitudes among Japanese voters.
 The emperor was once a powerful political and religious leader.
 However, at present, emperors in Japan are strictly forbidden to participate in any political activities due to the role they played during World War II.
+The post-war emperor's role is expected to be "only symbolic and ceremonial" and "not political" (Ruoff 2001, 8).
 Nevertheless, the current emperor is respected by the majority of the Japanese public, from left to right ideologues.2 In addition, he has been expressing his opinions on important issues such as freedom of speech and peace and war, implying that he has the potential to influence public opinion.